zarinplus/docs/README.md

 #### Good Response

-Well now, The payment is complete and verified, It's time to deliver your goods or services to buyer.
+Well now, The payment is complete and verified, It's time to deliver your goods or services to your buyer.
 If you send correct request then the response should be same thing like that.

 	{